What if Home Depot had A dressing room?

 - Make sure they check back within 2 minutes to see if the customer needs anything.

-- Make sure they suggest items to complete the outfit.
+- Make sure they use good retail selling techniques and suggest items to complete the outfit.

 Then the customer will happily follow the associate to the counter to be rung up and trust me, they will return again and again.